TMC first to protest against CAB, none can question its

 Slamming the Left parties and the Congress who blamed her for a "secret understanding" with Prime Minister Narendra Modi without naming them, Banerjee said "None can question or doubt mine and TMC's credentials in fighting against the CAA, the NRC and NPR".
 The two opposition parties had criticised her and charged her with having a "secret understanding" with the prime minister for meeting him at the Raj Bhavan on Saturday after his arrival to the state and sharing the stage with him at the inauguration of the sound and light show at the Howrah Bridge by Modi.

 Turning to her critics, she said "Those who are criticising TMC have no credential.
 They only believe in tokenism like calling a bandh once in a year."
 Lashing out at the Congress and the Left parties, the TMC supremo said "Have they ever taken the trouble of walking on the streets?
 Have they ever organised social programmes?
 Been on the side of the people?
 Some people launch movements merely to gain publicity."
-About the arson and road blockade in the state on January 8 during the nationwide general strike by trade unions, she said no agitation is successful if the protestors commit violence..
+Taking at a dig at her critics, she said "Do you want to see me finished?
+You are mistaken.
+Mamata Banerjee has always been on the forefront of people's movements".
+Keeping up her attack against CPI(M) and Congress, Banerjee said "You seem to have no differences with the BJP as you also conspire to create law and order problem in the state through violent protests."
+About the arson and road blockade in the state on January 8 during the nationwide general strike by trade unions, she said no agitation is successful if the protestors commit violence.

+She said the TMC will launch a strong movement "from the Hills to plains" from January 22 in every block of the state and appealed to the non-BJP parties to hit the streets to wage a "anti-Modi movement"..

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)